-The SimulationContext gives you access to the event queue (for inserting/modifying/deleting events) and the scheduler's queues (which you must maintain).
+Here is what the arguments mean: First, state points back to the state you registered (see the use of sim_sched_register() in fifo_all.c) when your scheduler was created.
+The context argument gives you access to simulator context, which includes the event queue (for inserting/modifying/deleting events) and the job queues (which you must maintain).